ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 The RMM tool is available in the {{site.data.keyword.cloud_notm}} catalog.
 After you order, a virtual server with RMM software is installed into your VPC of choice.
 The RMM server has a public IP address for reachability and a default login.

-If public IP address is not attached to RMM server then, its 'Reserved IP' address can be used to access RMM server with [bastion host](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server).
+If public IP address is not attached to RMM server, then its 'Reserved IP' address can be used to access RMM server with [bastion host](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server).
 {: note}

 1. Order the RMM server from the [{{site.data.keyword.cloud_notm}} catalog tile](https://cloud.ibm.com/catalog/content/Rackware-Golden-Template-1.11-06545490-596b-4133-8516-8425a11b3265-global){: external}.
 2. After you order, log in to the RMM server.
 3. In the RMM server, change the default password, create users, and create an SSH key with the correct name.
-4. Use the `setup` script to request a three-month promotional license.

-    ```
-    /opt/IBM/discoverTool -p
-    ```
-    {: pre}

-    After three months, you need to purchase the license from RackWare by emailing [sales@rackwareinc.com](mailto:sales@rackwareinc.com).
-    {: important}

-## Set up and provision VPC and virtual server instance
+## Set up and provision VPC, bare metal server, or virtual server instance
 {: #set-up-provision-vpc-vsi}
 {: step}

+Target bare metal server can only be provided manually.
 There are two different methods for setting up the target virtual server: manual or the RMM auto-provision feature.

 ### Option 1: Manual
 {: #option1-manual}

 The RMM solution handles only the OS, application, and data movement.
 It does not to set up a VPC on the target side; therefore, you need to set up the VPC infrastructure.
-At a bare minimum, you need to set up a VPC, subnets, and virtual server instances.
+At a bare minimum, you need to set up a VPC, subnets, and bare metal or virtual server instances.
 For more information, see the [Virtual Private Cloud (VPC) documentation](/docs/vpc?topic=vpc-getting-started).

 1. Create a VPC.
 2. Create subnets.
-3. Order virtual server instance.
+3. Order bare metal or virtual server instance.
     * SSH key
     * Operating system name (Linux or Windows and their respective version)
     * Security groups